Quid2/zm/README.md

 Instances for a few common data types (Bool, Maybe, Tuples, Lists, Ints, Words, String, Text ..) are already defined (in `Data.Typed.Instances`) and there is `Generics` based support to automatically derive additional instances.

-Let's see some code.

-We need a couple of GHC extensions:
+Let's see some code, we need a couple of GHC extensions:

 ```haskell
 {-# LANGUAGE DeriveGeneric, DeriveAnyClass, NoMonomorphismRestriction #-}